jensenbox/rustythook/docs/plan.md

 - [ ] Add a section to the documentation on how to use custom hooks.
 Ensure that the documentation includes a section on how we would prefer custom hooks to be written into the main application to reduce the time to execute the application and consider the utility for other users.
 Provide guidance that if the hook is very specific that you can extend it with any of the supported languages.
 We will likely need a central repository for users to publish custom hooks to.
 - [ ] Ensure that the deployed version of the documentation is updated when a new release is created.
 Also make sure that the application reports its version and matches the release version.
 - [ ] Use the default mdBook theme for the documentation and github pages.
 Perhaps the only customization would be the use of the font "Inter".
 I am looking for a clean theme that works well out of the box for desktop and mobile.
+- [ ] When running each test, ensure that the caches have been cleared first.
+- [ ] Lets remove the `rh` executable and rename it to `rustyhook` - we will use a shell alias to make `rustyhook` available as `rh`.
+We can add that alias as part of the installation process - perhaps in the completion scripts.
+- [ ] emulate all known pre-commit hooks for use with native execution - all known hooks at https://github.com/pre-commit/pre-commit-hooks
+- [ ] Add code coverage to the project and emit statistics on the coverage of the tests.
+Ideally the output should be in a format that can be used by codecov.io
+- [ ] Break up the hook tests into individual files per hook test - this should help adding more as it will keep things very tidy upon changes.
+- [ ] Enable each hook to be self-documenting.
+A given hook should know about all its options and how to set them.
+It will be useful to know these when crafting a configuration file.
+Ideally the documentation generator can use these values to auto-generate the documentation.
 - [ ] From the pre-commit repository https://github.com/pre-commit/pre-commit-hooks please implement the following hooks:
   - [ ] check-added-large-files
   - [ ] check-ast